A Quick Guide to the Functions and Hows of a Safety Audit

 What is a Safety Audit?

-A safety audit is a process of determining if processes in place are effective in making sure that an organization is indeed safe according to applicable industry standards and regulations.
+A safety audit is a systematic process aimed at identifying the hazards and risks in a workplace and assessing whether existing measures comply with applicable industry standards and regulations.
 Safety audits collect relevant information about the organization’s safety, reliability, efficiency, and effectiveness.
-During the audit, auditors observe the work environment, equipment, and different processes to assess an organization’s efficiency, safety habits, and more.
+During the audit, auditors observe the work environment, equipment, and different processes to determine the organization’s adherence to safety practices, identify areas for improvement, and ensure that safety protocols are being followed properly.

 Safety audits are different from on-the-spot inspections that companies perform regularly.
 When conducting a safety audit, the auditor needs to comprehensively review the company, find issues, and propose solutions to the issues, along with different ways to enhance the organization.